 “Moral and ethical values and proper human relations are the pillars of society,” Ong said.
 “Asian values emphasize the personal moral character and a person’s responsibility to society and the nation.”

 Not everyone in Asia seems ready to accept that definition, however.
 Nor do they agree with governments that seem overly concerned about Western influences.

 “Confucianism and other so-called Asian values essentially work against the trend toward democracy,” said Singapore parliamentarian Chiam See Tong.
 “People are taught not to speak up and to obey the orders of their superiors.

 “One suspects that, by ‘Asian values,’ what is really meant is old conservative Chinese ideas of obedience to authority and not headlong opposition with the government, like in the West,” he added.

 According to Vichai Prasertporn, a professor of political science at a Bangkok university, “What these governments that are crying for the return to Asian values are really saying is, ‘Sit down, shut up and follow orders.’

 “Blaming the West for internal problems is nothing new in Asia,” he continued.
 “And certainly by banning a song about Bangkok’s nightlife, the government of Thailand is not going to ensure cultural purity.
 Just the opposite.
 ‘One Night in Bangkok’ is more popular than ever now.”

 The chorus of complaints about the infusion of Western decadence and social permissiveness seems destined to achieve unprecedented decibel levels in the halls of Asian Parliaments.
-Everything from punk music to sex education is under fire.
+Everything from heavy metal and rap music to uninhibited displays of sexual activity in Hollywood films is under fire.

 Some of the more xenophobic critics are even unhappy about the continued spread of American fast-food restaurants such as McDonald’s, Kentucky Fried Chicken and Shakey’s Pizza.